-After the nosedive in March due to the pandemic and associated lockdowns, the markets have done well to recover.
-In fact, on January 4, 2021, the S&P BSE Sensex hit an all-time high of 48,220.47, and the Nifty 50 recorded a lifetime high of 14,147.95.
-Both the benchmark indices traded higher than these levels, recording new all-time highs in trading sessions post January 4.
+After the nosedive in March 2020 due to the pandemic and associated lockdowns, the markets have done well to recover.
+In fact, later, the S&P BSE Sensex hit an all-time high and the Nifty 50 recorded a lifetime high as well.
+Both benchmark indices traded higher than these levels, recording new all-time highs in trading sessions afterwards.

 Equity mutual funds primarily invest in stocks and equity-related securities.
 The fund manager tries to invest across different industries and market capitalizations to meet the investment objective of the fund.